sam-parsons/babel-plugin-transform-walrus-operator/README.md

 # babel-plugin-transform-walrus-operator

-> Compile the walrus operator to an IIFE
+> compile the walrus operator to an IIFE

 ## Example